DarthKilroy/DarthKilroy/README.md

 - 👋 Hi, I’m @DarthKilroy
 - 👀 I’m interested in Systemadmin
-- 📫 How to reach me IRC (if you find Kilroy you might of found me) or email: kilroy@sturtz.cf
+- 📫 How to reach me IRC (if you find Kilroy you might of found me) or email: darthkilroy@sturtz.io